Charles-Chrismann/sw-tools/README.md

-# A Summoners War damage calculator
+# A Summoners War tool collection